pangnasun/IMCapstoneProject/Blog Post One/readme.md

 ![](images/AngkorWat_side.png)
 *Side view*

 This 3D model of Angkor Wat is much more detailed than the one I used for my first prototype.
-The model is also much larger and contains a lot of empty spaces that I can use to integrate other features of my project.
-Thus, my next step is to add objects, people, and interaction to this environment.
+It is much larger and contains a lot of empty spaces that I can use to integrate the interactive features of my project.
+The aesthetic of this model is quite appealing and mystic, conveying the magical and mythological aspects of my project.

+Now that I have built the base, my next step is to add objects, people, and interaction to this environment.
+I plan to accomplish this by further working on Maya to model the neccessary 3D objects.
+I also hope to find and use free 3D models that are available online.